darebalogun/indoorView/README.md

 (Pi) $ source ./startup.sh
 ```

-10. Place the TurtleBot on the floor where its able to navigate around the room
+10. Place the TurtleBot in the middle of the room on the floor where its able to navigate around the room

 11. Open savetodatabase.py and configure database parameters